 South Park Information and Resource Center Programs

-SPIARC serves as a neighborhood hub where community members can connect with one another, groups, projects and obtain access to information and resources.
-More than 800 people visit the information center each year and as the SPIARC staff and our organizational capacity continues to develop we expect this number to grow.
+SPIARC serves as a community anchor where neighbors can connect with one another, groups, projects and obtain access to information and resources.
+More than 700 people visit the information center each year and as the SPIARC staff and our organizational capacity continues to develop we expect this number to grow.

-SPIARC continues to partner with other agencies to provide English conversation, basic English and computer literacy classes to residents connecting them with local volunteers.
+SPIARC continues to partner with other agencies to provide English conversation, and basic computer literacy classes to residents connecting them with local volunteers.

-Through a recently awarded grant, we have begun to establish a women's group focused on leadership, community support and resource sharing.
+Through a recently awarded grant, we established a women's group focused on leadership, community support and resource sharing.

 Recent Successes and Current Challenges

-SPIARC serves many needs on a small budget and we utilize our funding very efficiently.
-Over the past 2 years, we have seen an increase of 300% in clients served.
-Further, we have increased our hours to include Saturdays to more effectively meet the needs of our clients.
+SPIARC serves many needs on a small budget and we utilize our funding very efficiently. in 2012, we saw an increase of 300% in number of clients served.
 We would appreciate your support to help ensure that we can continue to provide free multi-lingual resources for the residents of South Park and surrounding areas.
 Our services include, but are not limited to the following:

-- We connect low-income residents to state and federal benefits.
+- Connecting low-income residents to state and federal benefits.
 SPIARC coordinates and fosters several relationships with regional programs that provide access to state and federal benefits as well as tax credits.

-- We connect our residents to CenterStone (formerly C.A.M.P.), Utility Discount Program and People Point and provide onsite registration for these programs.
+- Connecting our residents to Centerstone (formerly C.A.M.P.), Utility Discount Program and People Point and provide onsite registration for these programs.

-- SPIARC continues to partner with other agencies to provide English conversation, basic English and computer literacy classes to residents connecting them with local volunteers.
+- Partnering with other agencies to provide English conversation, basic English and computer literacy classes to residents connecting them with local volunteers.

-- New programs are focusing on women and their families gaining new skills for jobs and connecting them to others in the community.
-Through a recently awarded grant, we have begun to establish a women's group focused on leadership, community support and resource sharing.
+- Developing programs that focus specifically on women and their families gaining new skills for jobs and connecting them to others in the community.
+This includes the well-established Promotoras women's group focused on leadership, community support and resource sharing.

-- We assist low income individuals in finding employment, earning higher wages, furthering education, and obtaining better quality jobs.
-SPIARC facilitates open access to job forms and applications.
+- Facilitating open access to job forms and applications.
 Clients who visit the Center are able to research and apply for a variety of employment opportunities and receive help with applications, resumes, online forms, and translation/interpretation assistance.

 - SPIARC has also become an important resource for homeless or transitional families and individuals.
 We provide multiple links to community-based food banks and meals on wheels programs as well as referrals for shelters and clothing banks.

-Finding sustainable funding sources is our largest challenge.
-Recent cuts to the city budget threatens the closure of the center, as our funding will be drastically cut.
-Any support or contribution is very important to our continued operation.
+Finding sustainable funding sources is our greatest challenge.
+2012 cuts to the city budget have brought the center to near-closure, as our funding has been drastically cut while the need for our services remains in high demand.
+Any support or contribution is essential to our continued operation.
 Please help us to continue to provide programs and resources to the South Park community.